CCI-MOC/flocx/doc/provider_design.md

 # FLOCX Provider Design

-The FLOCX provider is an OpenStack service that provides two key functions:
+The FLOCX provider is an OpenStack service that serves as the communication point between a single OpenStack instance and the FLOCX marketplace.
+It provides two primary functions.

 * It allows hardware owners to create offers for the FLOCX marketplace.
-* It receives contracts from the FLOCX matcher and is responsible for fulfilling them.
+* It receives contracts from the FLOCX marketplace and is responsible for fulfilling them.

-## Architecture

-**DIAGRAM TO COME**

 ## Data Model